Frequently Asked Questions

 Where is Cremstar available?
 When is Cremstar coming to my area?

-Cremstar is available to customers throughout eastern Pennsylvania, including the following counties:
+Cremstar is available to customers throughout Pennsylvania, including the following counties:

 How do I determine who is the next of kin (NOK), the individual with the legal authority to order a cremation?

-In the state of Pennsylvania, the NOK is determined in the following order:
+In most instances, the NOK is determined in the following order:

 Any next of kin must be 18 years or age or older.
 If you have any additional questions about determining the NOK, please email us at [email protected], or call us 24/7 at (267) 469-0006.